melcore1/StudyApp/README.md

 ## Feature's
 1. Assignment Entry
 2. AI chat For HW or Help
-3. Custom AI chat capability for extensive or complex problems eg. calc math
+3. Custom AI model chat capability for extensive or complex problems eg. calc math
 4. Modern UI with Dark mode

+Some models may be rate limited in free tier, results may vary depending on model chosen.

 The app is hosted on Vercel
 https://study-app-three-blond.vercel.app/